- 1 Top 7 Best Cleaning Cloths Compared

 MagicFiber cloths are an easy recommendation, the best microfiber cloths for glasses and other delicate materials..
 These 6×7-inch cloths are excellent for glasses, computer screens, crystal, and anything else that needs the software touch, but also a good cleaning.
 The cloths come in their own unique little plastic polybag for protection, and can quickly wipe away oils, skin cells, dust, and other accumulation to keep your prized belongings clean.

 Oh, and in case you were wondering what the one gray cloth is for, that’s so photographers can use it to set their white balance and other specs after cleaning lenses!
-The only downside is that these may be too small and thin for heavy duty tasks.
+The only downside is that these may be too small and thin for heavy duty tasks, and they’re also not machine washable.
 MagicFiber also keeps a secret about what exactly its “microfiber materials” are made of, so it’s hard to judge this pick based on material.
 Cleaning cloths are bathroom essentials.

 #2 Zwipes Cleaning Cloths – Honorable MentionWHY WE LIKE IT: These large, 12×16-inch cloths are great for many tasks around the home and can stand 500 washes easily.
 Plus they won’t leave any scratches or swirl marks, making them one the best cleaning cloths for the bathroom.